imterah/nextnet/README.md

 <h2 align="center">Local Development</h2>

 > [!NOTE]
 > Using [nix](https://builtwithnix.org) is recommended.
-If you're not using Nix, install PostgreSQL, Node.JS, and `lsof`.
+If you're not using Nix, install the Go language & language server (`go` & `gopls`), Node.JS, and `lsof`.

+1. First, make sure you have a sane copy of Docker installed, and make sure the copy of Docker works.

-1. First, check if you have a working Nix environment if you're using Nix.
+2. Secondly, check if you have a working Nix environment if you're using Nix.

-2. Run `nix-shell`, or alternatively `source init.sh` if you're not using Nix.
+3. Lastly, Run `nix-shell`, or alternatively `source init.sh` if you're not using Nix.

 <h3 align="center">API Development</h3>